seansitter/mcsvr/README.md

 ```

 ## Architecture and Design
+#### Dependency Injection / Guice
+The project uses Guice for dependency injection to isolate components for testing and reduce boilerplate code.
+The DI configuration is in the McServerConfig class.

 #### Networking
 The networking frontend implemented as a netty pipeline.
 Netty is a networking framework which simplifies
 creation of asynchronous non-blocking IO.
 Asynchronous non-blocking IO is event based, with a limited